-However looking at the increase in prices, makes us wonder whether the price hike is really proportional to the currency depreciation?
-For example Indus Motor Company (IMC) the assemblers of Toyota cars in Pakistan citing currency & rising freight cost issues, has just increased the prices of its local CKD assembled products by Rs 2.87 lac to up to Rs 12.57 lac depending on model & variant.
-Bear in mind the last increase in prices of Toyota cars was made applicable from 1st January 2022, less than 3 months ago due to same reasons mentioned above.
+However looking at the increase in prices, makes us wonder whether the price hike is really proportional to the currency depreciation.
+For example Indus Motor Company (IMC) the assembler of Toyota cars in Pakistan citing currency & rising freight cost issues, has just increased the prices of its local CKD assembled products by Rs 2.87 lac to up to Rs 12.57 lac depending on model & variant.
+Bear in mind the last increase in prices of Toyota cars was made applicable from 1st January 2022, less than 3 months ago due to the same reasons mentioned above.

 In January 2022, the Rupee was hovering around Rs 177+/- against the US Dollar and has depreciated by around 2.8% since then– say less than 3%.
-However the increase in prices of Toyota Corolla is from 10.9% to up to 11.66%, that of Yaris has been around 10.98%, Hilux Revo by 10% and Fortuner by 11.59%.
+However, the increase in prices of Toyota Corolla is from 10.9% to up to 11.66%, that of Yaris has been around 10.98%, Hilux Revo by 10% and Fortuner by 11.59%.
 This has been the case with almost every automaker, not just Toyota that the increase in prices never seems proportional to the cited currency depreciation.
 While there hasn’t been much difference in the freight & shipping costs within the last 3 months as well.

 The huge price hikes are usually made to maintain the profit margins anticipating a decline in sales, and that’s why despite all the problems cited above, the auto assemblers are enjoying thick profits as reflected in their quarterly financial results.
-On the other hand, sales are high mostly because of a huge presence of scalpers in the market, who intend to make profit out of each deal by selling the car to genuine customers against premium/ on-money.
+On the other hand, sales are high mostly because of a huge presence of scalpers in the market, who intend to make a profit out of each deal by selling the car to genuine customers against premium/ on-money.

 Sales of new cars will remain alive as long as there are scalpers in the equation, however when these people realize there are no genuine buyers left in the market, and they are not getting the true returns of their ‘investments’, they will pull out of the game and the sales will collapse faster than the World Trade Center.
-With Rupee reaching a record-low, and car prices going higher like never before, and ordinary cars like Honda Civic for over Rs 6 million, Toyota Corolla for nearly Rs 5 million, City and Yaris for over Rs 3 million, and most of the new offerings well beyond the reach of the masses, the future of new vehicle sales perhaps isn’t going to be as bright as its being painted.
+With Rupee reaching a record-low, and car prices going higher like never before, and ordinary cars like Honda Civic for over Rs 6 million, Toyota Corolla for nearly Rs 5 million, the City and Yaris for over Rs 3 million, and most of the new offerings well beyond the reach of the masses, the future of new vehicle sales perhaps isn’t going to be as bright as its being painted.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com